BenjaminNechicattu/C-Sharp-JaggedArrayExamle/README.md

 `mcs -out:basket.exe basket.cs`
  this command creates an executable in the same folder.
- `mono basket`
+ `mono basket.exe` or `.\basket.exe`
  this command executes the generated executable file in same name.
+Remember to install basic depandencies for C Sharp.